-The payment of pension benefits to retirees increased for the year ended September 30, 2019 from 2018 by approximately \$3.6 million or approximately 8.1%.
-The payment of pension benefits to retirees decreased for the year ended September 30, 2018 from 2017 by approximately \$1.5 million or approximately 3.2%.
+The payment of pension benefits to retirees increased for the year ended September 30, 2020 from 2019 by approximately \$7.5 million or approximately 15.5%, which was primarily due to an increase in Deferred Retirement Option Program (DROP) lump sum payments.
+The payment of pension benefits to retirees increased for the year ended September 30, 2019 from 2018 by approximately \$3.6 million or approximately 8.1%, which was primarily due to the increase in retirees year over year.